nikb-de/bakanchevn.github.io/nulls_handling.md

 | Gold VIP |

 The query didn't work anymore.
 It returned 0 rows.
-It happened because of the NULL value in the tuple, which were used in the IN clause.
+It happened because of the NULL value in the tuple, which was used in the IN clause.
 If at least one value in the tuple is NULL, the result of the expression is NULL, and the query returns 0 rows.

 A quick fix was to remove the empty line from the Excel file.
 But it is not a good solution.
 We need to handle NULLs in the query.